 Adding lime dramatically reduces the amount of time the compost must sit.

 Your waste must be stored in a container that is not open to the bottom.
 You do not want anything to leach out of the container, and potentially contaminate groundwater, or be accessible to kids or animals.
 A compost “pile” is not acceptable.

 I like the rotating plastic compost bins that are commercially available.
 Home Depot and local hardware stores have them for around $100.
 It is possible to spend far more, if you choose.
 You could also build your own with an old oil drum, if you are handy.
 The composting process is more rapid in a rotating drum.
 Nothing can leach out.
 And when it comes time to empty, it is possible with some of the drums to get a wheelbarrow under that drum for easy removal of the contents.

 You need two drums, and you only use one at a time.
 Start using the first drum.
 It will take many months to fill it up, even a year or more, depending on usage and the size of the drum.
-When the first drum is full, start using the second drum.
+When the first drum is full, add lime, and start using the second drum.
 When the second drum is full, the contents of the first drum should be ready for the plants.